sholalkere/GeoSPSR/README.md

 # Stochastic Poisson Surface Reconstruction with One Solve using Geometric Gaussian Processes

+Official Jax implementation of the ICML 2025 paper

 ![Teaser Image](./assets/teaser.png)

 **Stochastic Poisson Surface Reconstruction with One Solve using Geometric Gaussian Processes**